Pure point diffraction and entropy beyond the Euclidean space: Introduction

 Aperiodic order is an intriguing field with various motivations.
 It can be seen as the abstraction of the study of real world solids which are not crystals but have a remarkable long range order.
 To be more precise in this case the long range order can be observed by studying diffraction experiments and in the observation of a diffraction picture that consists of bright spots \cite{baake2013aperiodic}.
 The discovery of real world materials that have this form of longe range order, while not being crystals \cite{shechtman1984metallic, baake2013aperiodic} was a revolutionary step in the field of crystallography and even though the field of aperiodic order existed before this discovery showed its importance and relevance for applications in physics.

 Mathematically one considers so called \emph{Delone sets}, i.e.\ subsets $\omega\subseteq \mathbb{R}^d$ for which there exists a compact set $K$ such that $K+\omega=\mathbb{R}^d$ and an open neighbourhood $V$ of $0$ such that $\{V+g;\, g\in \omega\}$ is a disjoint family.
 The mathematical notion of a crystal is a Delone subgroup and also called a \emph{uniform lattice}.
+See Subsection \ref{PPDref} for a definition of pure point diffraction.